Yakiv Bystrov

 Theoretical grammar

-English for PhD students
+Academic Writing for MA and PhD students

 Selected Publications:

-Bystrov, Yakiv (2014) Understanding Fiction: Language and Style in Literary Texts.
+Bystrov, Yakiv.
+(2014).
+Understanding Fiction: Language and Style in Literary Texts.
 Saarbrücken: Lambert Academic Publishing.

 Bystrov, Yakiv (ed.)
-(2013) Discovering Ukrainian Culture: Issues in Practice. Вінниця: Нова Книга.
+(2013).
+Discovering Ukrainian Culture: Issues in Practice. Вінниця: Нова Книга.

 Manuscript: